yleinl/ICT4D/README.md

 # VoxMeteo Sahel: Harnessing Voice Technology for Timely Rain Data and Predictions to Support Agricultural Decision-Making in the Sahel
 ## Overview
-The Weather Project is a Django-based weather information service application that provides various functional modules including agricultural services, messaging services, subscription services, and weather reports.
+METEO Service is a VoiceXML&Flask application that provides agricultural-related weather information and suggestions.
 ## VoiceXML Prototype Access
 | Number Type                       | Number                                      |
 |-----------------------------------|---------------------------------------------|